John Toland: Political thought

-Literary Hoax "The Treatise of the Three Imposters"
+Dissemination of "The Treatise of the Three Imposters"

-He also produced some highly controversial polemics, rumors including the Treatise of the Three Impostors, in which Christianity, Judaism and Islam are all condemned as the three great political frauds.
+Toland claimed to own a personal copy of the manuscript of the Treatise of the Three Impostors, in which Christianity, Judaism and Islam are all condemned as three great political frauds, which he passed to the circle of Jean Rousset in France.
 The Treatise of the Three Imposters was rumoured to exist in manuscript form since the Middle Ages and excoriated throughout all of Europe.
 It is now thought that the work did not exist.

-Toland claimed to have a personal copy of the manuscript which he passed to the circle of Jean Rousset in France.
 Rumours that it was then translated into French were taken seriously by some: however, not by Voltaire, who issued a satirical reply.

 Editions of republican radicals of the 1650s

 His republican sympathies were also evidenced by his editing of the writings of some of the great radicals of the 1650s, including James Harrington, Algernon Sydney, Edmund Ludlow and John Milton.
-In his support for the Hanoverian monarchy he somewhat moderated his republican sentiments; though his ideal kingship was one that would work towards achieving civic virtue and social harmony, a 'just liberty' and the 'preservation and improvement of our reason.'
-But George I and the oligarchy behind Walpole were about as far from Toland's ideal as it is possible to get.
+In his support for the Hanoverian monarchy he somewhat moderated his republican sentiments; though his ideal kingship was one that would work towards achieving civic virtue and social harmony, a "just liberty" and the "preservation and improvement of our reason".
+George I and the oligarchy behind Walpole, however, were far from Toland's ideal.